wuwm109/wuwm109.github.io/README.md

-This is the code for Chao Tang's Homepage built based on the project mentioned below.
+This is the code for Weiming Wu's Homepage built based on the project mentioned below.

 <h1 align="center">
 AcadHomepage